lepoul/cisco_ncclient/README.md

 This is a simple NETCONF over SSHv2 client for the CISCO IOS.
 Only the edit-config RPC is provided, and get-config works with "show run" command over plain SSH.

-## High level API
+## manager

-The cisco_ncclient.manager provides high level use of the client.
+The cisco_ncclient.manager class provides high level use of the client.

 ## Uses